What is a C Corporation?

-Double Taxation.
-Often the most-cited disadvantage of forming a C corporation, double taxation occurs when a company has a profit left at the end of a year and distributes it as dividends to shareholders.
-While the C corporation already paid taxes on the profit, shareholders must now declare the dividends as income on their personal taxes and pay tax at their own personal rate.
+- Double Taxation.
+Often the most-cited disadvantage of forming a C corporation, double taxation occurs when a company has a profit left at the end of a year and distributes it as dividends to its shareholders.
+While the C corporation already paid taxes on the profits, shareholders must now declare the dividends as income on their personal taxes and pay tax at their own personal rate.

 When deciding to form your business, it’s important to assess which structure best suits you.
 Both limited liability companies (LLCs) and corporations have benefits and disadvantages.

 One benefit they both offer is limited liability; in both structures, the company becomes a separate legal entity from its owners.

 Two of the main distinctions between LLCs and corporations involve management and taxation.
 LLCs have greater flexibility in their management structure, while corporations must follow a strict order of management with a board of directors handling management responsibilities.

 As noted before, corporations benefit from a wider range of tax deductions while also facing double taxation on shareholder dividends.
 In contrast, LLCs benefit from pass-through taxation.
 This means any income or loss is not taxed at the business level, but “passes through” to the individual owners and taxed at their personal tax rate.